autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 ### What machine is best for running AutoGluon Tabular?

 As an open-source library, AutoGluon can be run on any machine including your laptop.
-Currently the Tabular module does not benefit much from GPUs, so CPU machines are fine (in contrast, TextPrediction/ImagePrediction/ObjectDetection do greatly benefit from GPUs).
+Currently TabularPredictor does not benefit much from GPUs, so CPU machines are fine (in contrast, TextPredictor/ImagePredictor/ObjectDetector do greatly benefit from GPUs).
 Most Tabular issues arise due to lack of memory, so we recommend running on a machine with as much memory as possible.
 For example if using AWS instances for Tabular: we recommend [M5 instances](https://aws.amazon.com/ec2/instance-types/m5/), where a **m5.24xlarge** machine should be able to handle most datasets.

 ### How to resolve memory issues?